halfaipg/glados-mcp/README.md

 ## Configuration

-Add this to your MCP client configuration.
-Try not to break anything:
+Add this to your MCP client configuration:

 ```json
 {